-Q: How early can I submit my application?
+Q: How early can I submit my renewal application?

 A: Renewal applications may be submitted up to one year prior to the certification expiration date.

-Q: How many times can I use ACLS and PALS in a renewal cycle?
+Q: How many times can I use ACLS, PALS, BLS, NRP or similar in a renewal cycle?

 A: Formally approved continuing education must meet the following criteria: